Find Tech Schools

 $114,000 Median Salary

-The following table lists how many general information science graduations there were in 2020-2021 for each degree level.
+The following table lists how many general information science graduations there were for each degree level during the last year for which data was available.

 Education Level Number of Grads

-In an O*NET survey, information science majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+People with careers related to information science were asked what knowledge areas, skills, and abilities were important for their jobs.
+They weighted these areas on a scale of 1 to 5 with 5 being the highest.

 Knowledge Areas for Information Science Majors